tradingview/lightweight-charts/docs/constants.md

 ## PriceLineSource

-`PriceLineSource` enum is used to specify the source used for value of series price line.
+`PriceLineSource` enum is used to specify the source of data to be used for the horizontal price line.

 It has the following values:

-- `LastBar`

-    Use last bar data.
+- `PriceLineSource.LastBar` - use the last bar data.

-- `LastVisible`

-    Use last visible data in chart viewport.
+- `PriceLineSource.LastVisible` - use the last visible data of the chart viewport.